stackql/stackql-jupyter-base/README.md

 # Usage

-This repository builds and publishes the []() image to DockerHub.
-This image is used by the []() template repository to create a StackQL analytics notebook instances.
+This repository builds and publishes the [__stackql/stackql-jupyter-base__](https://hub.docker.com/r/stackql/stackql-jupyter-base) image to DockerHub.
+This image is used by the [__stackql-notebook__](https://github.com/stackql/stackql-notebook) template repository to create StackQL analytics notebook instances.

 # Build locally